drekryan/DCLevelReq/README.md

 Author: [Drekryan](https://www.github.com/Drekryan)

-This is a Custom Requirement Module for the [Quests](https://www.spigotmc.org/resources/quests.3711/) plugin on Spigot using the Quests Custom Requirement API.
+These are custom modules for the [Quests](https://www.spigotmc.org/resources/quests.3711/) and [BetonQuest](https://www.spigotmc.org/resources/betonquest.2117/) plugins on Spigot.

-This module hooks into [DwarfCraft](https://www.github.com/Jessy1237) to check a players level in a particular skill.
-If you meet the skill level set this requirement will pass and you will be able to accept the Quest through the Quests plugin, otherwise it will fail and force you to met the level requirement before taking the Quest.
+This module hooks into [DwarfCraft](https://www.github.com/Jessy1237) to check a players level in a particular skill which is great for RPG-like servers.

-This module is public and you are free to use it as you wish or modify it any way you like.
+These modules are public and you are free to use them as you wish or modify them any way you like.